 - Promote dialogs with scientific publishers to ensure that the fullest access to data is provided, while ensuring scientific data integrity;

-- Regularly reexamine the classification of restricted or proprietary data to determine if a status change is appropriate; and
+- Regularly reexamine the classification of restricted or proprietary data to determine if a status change is appropriate;

 Opportunities for GSA and GSA Members to Help Implement Recommendations

-- GSA members should identify circumstances where data and metadata developed by public agencies could be made reasonably accessible o the scientific community, for research and supporting public-policy decision-making; members should make GSA’s Geology and Public Policy Committee, Geology and Society Division, and Director for Geoscience Policy aware of their findings.
+- GSA members should identify circumstances where data and metadata developed by public agencies could be made reasonably accessible to the scientific community, for research and supporting public-policy decision-making; members should make GSA’s Geology and Public Policy Committee, Geology and Society Division, and Director for Geoscience Policy aware of their findings.

 - GSA members can use this Position Statement to persuade the gatekeepers of unreleased science data to release those data for future research and for consideration in public-policy development.

-- GSA members can seek opportunities to serve and share data and stay abreast of new methods and forums for providing data to the scientific community
+- GSA members can seek opportunities to serve and share data and stay abreast of new methods and forums for providing data to the scientific community.

 - GSA members should support open data access in educational settings, informing new generations of Earth scientists in the value of sharing and using new and historical scientific data.